Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 Alluxio-fuse mounted at /mnt/people.
 See /lib/alluxio/logs/fuse.log for logs
 ```

 When `alluxio_path` is not given, Alluxio-FUSE defaults it to root (`/`).
 Note that the `mount_point` must be an existing and empty path in your local file system hierarchy and that the user that runs the `alluxio-fuse.sh` script must own the mount point and have read and write permissions on it.
-You can mount Alluxio to multiple mount points, and all of these alluxio-fuse processes share the same log output at `$ALLUXIO_HOME\logs\fuse.log`.
+You can mount Alluxio to multiple mount points.
+All of these alluxio-fuse processes share the same log output at `$ALLUXIO_HOME\logs\fuse.log`, which is useful for troubleshooting when errors happen on operations under the mounting point.

 ### Unmount Alluxio-FUSE